Cry of Fear: Gameplay

-The player controls Simon Henriksson, a 19‑year‑old who wakes up in an alley shortly after being hit by a car.
-The player must navigate the city solving puzzles and fighting monsters to progress.
-The game switches between normal gameplay levels representing the city and surrounding areas, and "nightmare" levels, similar to those found in the Silent Hill series of games.
+In Cry of Fear, the player controls Simon Henriksson, a 19‑year‑old who wakes up in an alley in Stockholm, Sweden shortly after being hit by a car.
+The player must navigate the city in a first-person perspective, solving puzzles and fighting monsters to progress.
+The game switches between normal gameplay levels representing the city and surrounding areas, and "nightmare" levels, similar to those found in the Silent Hill series.
+Depending on the player's choices, there are multiple endings, as well as various unlockables.
+There are tape recorders scattered throughout the game that act as save points.

-Cry of Fear features many unique mechanics, such as the limited inventory system, which allows the player to carry only 6 items at a time and does not pause the game while the inventory screen is open.
+The game features a limited inventory system that allows the player to carry only 6 items at a time, reminiscent of Resident Evil games, and does not pause the game while the screen is open.
+Simon begins with a switchblade and mobile phone, and can obtain a variety of melee weapons, firearms, light sources, and various other useful items.
+The small inventory space forces the player to decide what to keep or discard.
+Certain items can be combined into a new item.
 Another unique mechanic is the ability to dual-wield inventory items, allowing the use of two weapons at a time, or one weapon and a light source.
-Item combination is also possible from the inventory screen.
 Health is recovered by the use of morphine syringes, which can blur the player's vision if overused.
 Stamina is consumed through strenuous actions such as running and jumping, and can be recovered by resting or the use of morphine syringes.

 A separate co-op campaign is also available for up to four players, following a parallel plot where the players control a group of police officers that also get trapped in the nightmare world while investigating Simon.
+Additionally, there is also a co-op survival mode, where players fight several waves of enemies for a set period of time.

 Some days before Cry of Fear's anniversary, Valve released a Half-Life update for Linux compatibility, making changes in the folders and engine.
 This update made several Half-Life mods, including Cry of Fear, incompatible with the base game.
 Team Psykskallar decided that, since no more could be done for the mod itself, they would finish a standalone version.
 Confusion due to Valve regarding Cry of Fear's status as freeware caused the game to be delayed until April 25, 2013.